adaa-polsl/RuleKit/README.md

 </parameter_set>
 ```
 where:
-* `min_rule_covered` - minimum number of previously uncovered examples a new rule has to cover,
+* `min_rule_covered` - minimum number of previously uncovered examples to be covered by a new rule (positive examples for the classification problems),
 * `induction_measure` - rule quality measure used during growing,
 * `pruning_measure` - rule quality measure used during pruning,
 * `voting_measure` - rule quality measure used for voting.

-Measure parameters apply only for classification and regression problems and may have one of the following values:
+Measure parameters apply only for classification and regression tasks and may have one of the following values:
 *Accuracy*, *BinaryEntropy*, *C1*  *C2*, *CFoil*, *CNSignificnce*, *Correlation*, *Coverage*, *FBayesianConfirmation*, *FMeasure*, *FullCoverage*, *GeoRSS*, *GMeasure*, *InformationGain*, *JMeasure*, *Kappa*, *Klosgen*, *Laplace*, *Lift*, *LogicalSufficiency*, *MEstimate*, *MutualSupport*, *Novelty*, *OddsRatio*, *OneWaySupport*, *PawlakDependencyFactor*, *Q*, *Precision*, *RelativeRisk*, *Ripper*, *RuleInterest*, *RSS*, *SBayesian*, *Sensitivity*, *Specificity*, *TwoWaySupport*, *WeightedLaplace*, *WeightedRelativeAccuracy*, *YAILS*

-In survival analysis, log-rank statistics is always used.
+In the survival analysis, log-rank statistics is used for induction, pruning, and voting.

 ## 1.3.
 Dataset definition